by James Williams

 However, if you can adjust a few things and counter the pressure drop, only then it's possible to paint even with lower PSI and CFM ratings.
 I have mentioned one technique to follow for smaller compressor units in the previous section.

 To be able to get a smooth and evenly finished paint job on your car panel, you will need an air compressor with 12 CFM, at least.
 It will ensure a steady output to make sure the pressure doesn't drop and ruin the paintwork.

 Most pancake compressor units have 6 to 7 gallons of tank capacity and come with much lower PSI and CFM.
-Thus, as far as painting is concerned, it would be tough to get a good paint job using a pancake compressor.
+Thus, it would be tough to get a good paint job using a pancake compressor as far as painting is concerned.

-In the end, if you ask me to recommend the best air compressor for painting cars, I would recommend you to go with the Ingersoll Rand 2340N5.
-This particular compressor unit has a huge 80-gallon capacity with higher PSI.
+In the end, if you ask me to recommend the best air compressor for painting cars, I would recommend you to go with the 2340L5-V 5hp 60 gallons Two-Stage Compressor.
+This particular compressor unit has a huge 60-gallon capacity with higher PSI.
 Also, the PSI and CFM ratings are more than enough for doing professional paint jobs.

 If you are to buy a professional-grade air compressor for an automotive repair shop, this industrial-grade compressor will bring great value for your money.

 Hi, This is James from HomerDIY.
 I have great experience in writing about everything related to Pump and DIY tools.
 For the last few years, I am researching the different types of tools and sharing my opinion on this blog.